mcclib/Alma-Reserve-Inventory/README.md

 - Report includes the physical item information for all unique barcodes under a title heading, including ones not in a temp location at a reserve desk.

 - Once the report is downloaded, select a cell in the area containing data and select "Format as Table".
 This will allow you to drill down to specific subsets of reserves or items.

+### Acknowledgements

+A big thank you to Dolsy Smith (GWU Library) for his excellent segment in the ELUNA learns 2020 - Alma Developer Deep Dives, titled *Optimized Python for Working with Data and API's*.
+The asyncronous code examples were very helpful in understanding how to construct async api calls in Python.